JNPauli/Emotional_Machines/open-lab-notebook/Documentation.md

 Extract from the images the following features:
 The object, the face (if visible, this would be the novel component) and background features (color-,local and semantic features).
 The extracted features serve as the input to the prediction of the valence in the images.
 While this has been done in a given stimulus set, we would add novelty by a) the game-disorder context and b) the optional face recogniton.
-Features extracted from face recognition, combined with the context, has already been done by Lee et al. (2019)[https://openaccess.thecvf.com/content_ICCV_2019/papers/Lee_Context-Aware_Emotion_Recognition_Networks_ICCV_2019_paper.pdf] but he solely used faces as the main object.
+Features extracted from face recognition, combined with the context, has already been done by [Lee et al. (2019)](https://openaccess.thecvf.com/content_ICCV_2019/papers/Lee_Context-Aware_Emotion_Recognition_Networks_ICCV_2019_paper.pdf) but he solely used faces as the main object.

 The extracted features can then be used at the input to the SVR to predict the emotional valence.

 The emotional valence relates is important in regard to gaming disorder, because it can be argued, that a certain "dysfunctional" behavior still needs to be examined in respect to the emotionality.

-N
+## 14.12.2022
+Notes from the meeting:
+Probably go with another Dataset, so do not use the game disorder dataset.
+The sample size of the stimulus set is probably to low.
+Canidates for now are the [emotic](http://sunai.uoc.edu/emotic/) or the [CAER](https://caer-dataset.github.io/download.html) database.

+Updated goal of the master thesis is to apply a CNN, that combines different architecture elements from the CNN's listed in the respective papers, (see Kosti, Kim, Lee paper) to one of those datasets